E-Resource Center: John Jay College of Criminal Justice: City University of NY

 • Allow for a few classes to pass before introducing group activities.
 The students will thus have the chance to get more comfortable with each other.

 • Create group activities that require cooperation.
 For example, if you want a group to summarize a text for the rest of the class, you can assign a different part of the text to each student in the group and tell them that one person will be called on to summarize the information.
-Since they don't know who will be called on, they must share their information with each other.
+Since the students won't know who will be called on, they must share their information with each other.

-• Assign group roles in a way that makes each studentœs participation indispensable.
+• Assign clearly defined group roles so that each student has the chance to participate.
 For example, the most outspoken student in a group may be assigned the role of turn-monitor, who is responsible for ensuring that everyone talks, preventing him from monopolizing the conversation.

 • Walk among the groups as they are meeting and engage students who seem passive in the discussion.
-Getting started is sometimes all students need to become active participants.
+Sometimes students just need help getting started in order to become active participants.
 Click here for more tips on how to conduct group-work successfully.

 Back to the Top